Munchkin: Actors and actresses

 The following is a list of actors who portrayed the Munchkins in the 1939 film.
 Most of the dwarfs hired were acquired for MGM by Leo Singer, the proprietor of Singer's Midgets.
 A Daily Variety news story from 17 August 1938, stated 124 dwarves had been signed to play Munchkins; modern sources place the number either at 122 or 124.
 An additional dozen or so child actors were hired to make up for the shortage of dwarves.
 At least one Munchkin actor, Dale Paullin (stage name Paul Dale), did not make the final cut for the movie.
 Only two actors (Joseph Koziel and Frank Cucksey) used their actual voices for the dialogue exchanged with Dorothy where she is given the flowers.
-The rest of the voices such as the "Munchkin chorus" were created by studio voices recorded at a slow speed.
+The rest of the voices, such as the "Munchkin chorus", were created by Pinto Colvig and Billy Bletcher with their voices recorded at a slow speed, which were subsequently sped-up when played back.

 In 1989, author Stephen Cox researched, found, and wrote about the surviving Munchkin actors fifty years after they made the film.
 He wrote about them in his book, The Munchkins Remember (1989, E.P.
-Dutton) which was later revised as The Munchkins of Oz (Cumberland House), and his book remained in print for nearly two decades.
+Dutton), which was later revised as The Munchkins of Oz (Cumberland House), and his book remained in print for nearly two decades.
 When he wrote the book, 33 of the actors with dwarfism who appeared in the film were still alive and were interviewed.
 Several of them outlived all the major cast, as well as the original Tin Man Buddy Ebsen.
 Jerry Maren, who played the green "Lollipop Guild" member, was the last living adult Munchkin actor.
-Maren was the only Munchkin alive when the film’s longest living cast member, Shep Houghton, an extra, died in 2016.
+Maren was the only Munchkin alive when the film's longest living cast member, Shep Houghton, an extra, died in 2016.